What is an Applicant Tracking System?

 ATS software is used by virtually every company with a structured hiring process.
 According to HR industry research, 99% of Fortune 500 companies use an ATS.
 The same data shows widespread adoption among mid-market companies — any business receiving more than 30–50 applications per role is likely using one.

 The most widely deployed platforms include Workday, Greenhouse, Lever, Taleo (Oracle), iCIMS, BambooHR, and SmartRecruiters.
-Each has slightly different parsing logic, but they all follow the same fundamental process.
+Each has different parsing logic and matching sophistication — but they all follow the same fundamental five-step process.

 Most common ATS platforms